jsdir/datastored/docs/orm.md

 };
 ```

+#### `redisNamespace`
-- `redisNamespace`: a namespace for redis to use.
+A namespace for redis to use.
 This option is useful when running multiple orm instances on the same redis server.
 The default namespace is `ds`.